 Healthcare organizations not only risk losing patients’ lives when they fail to properly upkeep their asset and inventory records, but they also lose the trust of citizens.
 Deaths caused by a lack of supplies put a black mark on the reputation of the medical organization responsible for related deaths.
 These medical companies and businesses must also suffer the financial costs of improper asset tracking, stemming from problems such as lawsuits for wrongful patient deaths or from the over-purchasing of inventory already available but not recorded.

 The importance of asset tracking in the healthcare industry cannot be overstated.
 While many establishments already have such a system in place, there is always room for improvement, especially when lives are at stake.
-Essentially, the best, most accurate way to record medical inventory and supplies with little room for error is with a computerized asset tracking solution tailored to the needs of each medical organization.
+Essentially, the best, most accurate way to record medical inventory and supplies with little room for error is a computerized asset tracking solution tailored to the needs of each medical organization.
 A healthcare asset tracking and management program provide many benefits to these establishments, not the least of which is avoiding unnecessary injuries and patient deaths.